ivomynttinen/eagle-library-transformer/README.md

 The script will:
 1. Create a consolidated `metadata.json` file in the `dist` directory
-2. Move and rename all media files (except thumbnails) to the `dist/images` directory
+2. Copy and rename media files (except thumbnails) to the `dist/images` directory
 3. Update file references in the metadata to match the new file locations
 4. Add file type information to each metadata entry
+5. Leave all original files in the library directory unchanged